animuslabs/boid-docs/docs/actions/power.md

 Actions related to Boid Power

 ## `power.add`
-adds power to a boid account.
-This action requires contract authority and usually will be called by other system level boid contracts operated by oracles reporting the computing power generated and other data sources like PowerPools.
+Adds power to a boid account.
+This action requires contract authority and usually will be called by other system level boid contracts operated by oracles reporting the computing generated power and other data sources like PowerPools.

 **Input Parameters**
 ```ts